ZetaCrush/CXcompress/README.md

 The runtime of the compressor will be slower only the first time you run it; after that it will be fast for all files due to caching/initilization

 ## TODO
-1. 🪟 Add Windows compatability (\r\n)
-2. 📚 More prebuilt dictionaries and language packs
+1. 📚 More prebuilt dictionaries and language packs
-3. 🚀 Add CUDA support for massively parallel operation with GPUs
+2. 🚀 Add CUDA support for massively parallel operation with GPUs
-4. 🔨 Algorithmic development
+3. 🔨 Algorithmic development